zirroneous/lunetta-building-blocks/README.md

 # lunetta-building-blocks

-these little "stanley boards" are some of the basic fundamental circuits that make up lunetta synthesizers.
+these little "stanley boards" are some of the basic fundamental circuits that make up "lunettas," experimental digital synthesizers, conceptually introduced in the 80's and 90's by stanley lunetta.

-the designs are a means by which i'm teaching myself easyEDA, and for the moment there are only the gerber files. i'll flesh this out as the project progresses.
+the boards comprise "shorthands" for circuits a lunetta builder often finds themselves repeating by hand for various designs. little shortcut boards that setup the skeletal support circuitry, making it a tiny bit quicker to get to the fun experimentation part of the process. proto-macros or something. i don't know.

+the designs are done in EasyEDA, by a n00b, and should be considered unverified beta. be nice.

-the first batch of boards is presently in my posession, troubleshooting underway.
+the first batch of boards is presently in my posession, troubleshooting underway!!

 thus far: